Farigliano

 Farigliano is a comune (municipality) in the Province of Cuneo in the Italian region Piedmont, located about 60 km southeast of Turin and about 35 km northeast of Cuneo.
 As of 31 December 2004, it had a population of 1,766 and an area of 16.4 km2.

+Farigliano is famous for its red cats.

 Farigliano borders the following municipalities: Belvedere Langhe, Carrù, Clavesana, Dogliani, Lequio Tanaro, and Piozzo.

 Farigliano is also the birthplace of Pietro Ferrero, Italian chocolatier and the founder of Ferrero SpA.